mehdihadeli/food-delivery-microservices/readme.md

 💡 This application is not business oriented and my focus is mostly on technical part, I just want to implement a sample with using different technologies, software architecture design, principles and all the thing we need for creating a microservices app.

-🎯 This Application ported to `modular monolith` approach in [ecommerce-modular-monolith](https://github.com/mehdihadeli/ecommerce-modular-monolith) repository, we can choose best fit architecture for our projects based on production needs.

 > **Warning**
-> This is project in progress.
-I'm add new features over the time.
+> This project is in progress.
+I add new features over the time.
 You can check the [Release Notes](https://github.com/mehdihadeli/ecommerce-microservices/releases) and follow the progress on Twitter [@mehdi_hedli](https://twitter.com/shadcn) and Linkedin [mehdihadeli](https://www.linkedin.com/in/mehdihadeli/).

+🎯 This Application ported to `modular monolith` approach in [ecommerce-modular-monolith](https://github.com/mehdihadeli/ecommerce-modular-monolith) repository, we can choose best fit architecture for our projects based on production needs.

 # ⭐ Support
 If you like feel free to ⭐ this repository, It helps out :)